-Table 8.4 Weed mapping method
+Table 8.4Weed mapping method

-Details Polygon records Point records Where Selected locations within the restoration Selected locations within the restoration and rehabilitation areas in the Stage 6, 7 and 8 areas.
-How to survey Walk back and forth across the survey sit.
-The transects may need to be varied if we GPS to record tracks and to monitor that eed densit ty prevents access s - these area When to use For infestations of Lantana, Privet, or a no weed species covering at least 25 m For infestations of species covering , ivet or a novel weed 2.
-How to record Walk the boundary of the infestation if po Otherwise, estimate the boundary, and c Record the point infestation as po to the centre of the 'estimated' from the Mapping Accuracy f Then estimate the amount of area covered by the weed infestation (0 to 25 m ).
-Any signs of feral animals are to be recorde and associated species).
-When Annual Triggers for adaptive Total weed cover areas not decreasing by the amount specific in the progress goal. management Novel weed species recorded.
+Details Polygon records Point records Where Selected locations within the restoration and rehabilitation areas in the Stage 6, 7 and 8 areas.
+How to survey Walk back and forth across the survey site at a spacing of 20 m, effectively creating parallel trar The transects may need to be varied if weed density prevents access - these areas will be mapp GPS to record tracks and to monitor that areas are not being missed.
+When to use For infestations of Lantana, Privet, or a novel weed species covering at least 25 m2For infestations of Lantana, Privet or a nove species covering 1 m2 to 25 m2.
+How to record Walk the boundary of the infestation if possible Otherwise, estimate the boundary, and choose Record the point from as close to the centre of the infestation as possible. 'estimated' from the Mapping Accuracy field.
+Then estimate the amount of area covered by the weed infestation (0 to 25 m 2).
+Any signs of feral animals are to be recorded (sign and associated species).
+When Annual Triggers for adaptive management Total weed cover areas not decreasing by theNovel weed species recorded.
+Total weed cover areas not decreasing by the amount specific in the progress goal.
+Novel weed species recorded.
 Annual weed report The annual weed report will provide: A figure identifying all areas and point records of Lantana.
 A figure identifying all areas and point records of Privet. • A separate figure identifying all areas and point records for each novel weed species (if required).
-A table identifying the total size of Lantana, Privet and any novel weed species populations each year, what percentage the population of each species has declined by, and whether this meets the annual review goals, for example: Last yo (area ( This year (area (ha)) % change Requirement met? (y/n) Lantana Privet [List any novel weed species] Trigger for adaptive management is if area does not decrease according to the requirements.
-Evaluation and review A review of the weed management progr goals are not met.
-This review will consid
+A table identifying the total size of Lantana, Privet and any novel weed species populations each year, what percentage the population of each species has declined by, and whether this meets the annual review goals, for example: Last year (area (ha)) This year % change Requirement met? (area (ha)) (y/n) Lantana Privet [List any novel weed species] Trigger for adaptive management is if area does not decrease according to the requirements.
+Evaluation and review A review of the weed management program, inc goals are not met.
+This review will consider wee cluding climatic factors, will be undertaken if annual d monitoring or control methods need to be revised.